oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/fmw-infra/_index.md

 ```

-This will create a Kubernetes deployment called `rcu` containing a pod running a container
+This will create a Kubernetes Deployment called `rcu` containing a pod running a container
 created from the `container-registry.oracle.com/middleware/fmw_infrastructure:12.2.1.4` image which will just run
 `sleep infinity`, which essentially creates a pod that we can "exec" into and use to run whatever
 commands we need to run.